nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Mary has coached all ages and abilities from true beginners to college athletes and will bring her years of experience in the pool to each practice by helping with form, pacing and triathlon specific swim tips and tricks.
 She hopes to create fun, motivating and productive sessions and is excited to bring her love for the sport of swimming to her fellow triathletes in ATC in her role as one of the head swim coaches at Washington Park.
     image: /img/img_0188.jpeg
   - name: |-
+      Krista Glasscock
+      Swim Coach
+    about: Krista has been competing in triathlons for the past 11 years.
+Growing up she swam competitively and loved cycling.
+When she moved to Atlanta, she began looking for ways to remain active and triathlons were a great next step.
+In 2006, she signed up for her first sprint triathlon.
+Over the years, she continuously takes on new challenges and distances.
+Krista has completed several Half Ironman's, one full Ironman, a 5k swim, and also enjoys doing endurance cycling rides.
+She has completed an MS150 and a century ride in Tahoe, CA. Krista also enjoys CrossFit and incorporates CrossFit Endurance into her training.
+    image: /img/1383827_10152344297148378_855082378_n.jpeg
+  - name: |-
       Sheryl Shectman
       Swim Coach